 Serum Metabolomic Profiles in Neonatal Mice following Oral Brominated Flame Retardant Exposures to Hexabromocyclododecane (HBCD) Alpha, Gamma, and Commercial Mixture

 Background: Hexabromocyclododecane (HBCD) is a high production volume brominated flame retardant added to building insulation foams, electronics, and textiles.
-HBCD is a commercial-mixture (CM-HBCD) composed of 3 main stereoisomers: α-HBCD (10%); β-HBCD (10%); γ-HBCD (80%).
+HBCD is a commercial mixture (CM-HBCD) composed of three main stereoisomers: α-HBCD (10%), β-HBCD (10%), and γ-HBCD (80%).
 A shift from the dominant stereoisomer γ-HBCD to α-HBCD is detected in humans and wildlife.

-Objectives: Considering CM-HBCD has been implicated in neurodevelopment and endocrine disruption, with expected metabolism perturbations, metabolomics was performed on mice serum obtained during a window-of-developmental neurotoxicity to draw correlations between early-life exposures, developmental outcomes, and predict health risks.
+Objectives: Considering CM-HBCD has been implicated in neurodevelopment and endocrine disruption, with expected metabolism perturbations, we performed metabolomics on mice serum obtained during a window-of-developmental neurotoxicity to draw correlations between early-life exposures and developmental outcomes and to predict health risks.

-Methods: Ten postnatal day (PND) female C57BL/6 mice were administered a single gavage dose of α-, γ-, or CM-HBCD at 3, 10, and 30 mg/kg.
-NMR metabolomics was used to analyze 60 μL serum aliquots of blood collected 4 days post-oral exposure.
+Methods: Six female C57BL/6 mice at postnatal day (PND) 10 were administered a single gavage dose of α-, γ-, or CM-HBCD at 3, 10, and 30 mg/kg.
+Nuclear magnetic resonance metabolomics was used to analyze 60 μL serum aliquots of blood collected 4 days post-oral exposure.

-Results: Infantile mice exposed to α-, γ-, or CM-HBCD demonstrated differences in endogenous metabolites by treatment- and dose-groups, including metabolites involved in glycolysis, gluconeogenesis, lipid metabolism, citric acid cycle, and neurodevelopment.
-Ketone bodies, 3-hydroxybutyrate and acetoacetate, were non-statistically elevated, compared to mean control levels, in all treatment- and dose-groups while glucose, pyruvate, and alanine varied.
-Acetoacetate was significantly increased in the 10 mg/kg α-HBCD, and was non-significantly decreased with CM-HBCD.
-A third ketone body, acetone, was significantly lower in the 30 mg/kg α-HBCD group with significant increases in pyruvate at the same treatment- and dose group.
-Metabolites significant in differentiating treatment- and dose-groups were also identified, including decreases in amino acids glutamate (excitatory neurotransmitter in learning and memory) and phenylalanine (neurotransmitter precursor) after α-HBCD and γ-HBCD exposure, respectively.
+Results: Infantile mice exposed to α-, γ-, or CM-HBCD demonstrated differences in endogenous metabolites by treatment and dose groups, including metabolites involved in glycolysis, gluconeogenesis, lipid metabolism, citric acid cycle, and neurodevelopment.
+Ketone bodies, 3-hydroxybutyrate, and acetoacetate, were nonstatistically elevated, when compared with mean control levels, in all treatment and dose groups, while glucose, pyruvate, and alanine varied.
+Acetoacetate was significantly increased in the 10 mg/kg α-HBCD and was nonsignificantly decreased with CM-HBCD.
+A third ketone body, acetone, was significantly lower in the 30 mg/kg α-HBCD group with significant increases in pyruvate at the same treatment and dose group.
+Metabolites significant in differentiating treatment and dose groups were also identified, including decreases in amino acids glutamate (excitatory neurotransmitter in learning and memory) and phenylalanine (neurotransmitter precursor) after α-HBCD and γ-HBCD exposure, respectively.

-Conclusions: We demonstrate that four days following a single neonatal oral exposure to α-, γ-, and CM-HBCD results in different serum metabolomic profiles, indicating stereoisomer- and mixture-specific effects and possible mechanisms of action.
+Conclusions: We demonstrated that 4 days following a single neonatal oral exposure to α-, γ-, and CM-HBCD resulted in different serum metabolomic profiles, indicating stereoisomer- and mixture-specific effects and possible mechanisms of action.

 Citation: Szabo DT, Pathmasiri W, Sumner S, Birnbaum LS.
-Serum Metabolomic Profiles in Neonatal Mice following Oral Brominated Flame Retardant Exposures to Hexabromocyclododecane (HBCD) Alpha, Gamma, and Commercial Mixture.
-Environ Health Perspect; http://dx.doi.org/10.1289/EHP242
+2017.
+Serum metabolomic profiles in neonatal mice following oral brominated flame retardant exposures to hexabromocyclododecane (HBCD) alpha, gamma, and commercial mixture.
+Environ Health Perspect 125:651–659; http://dx.doi.org/10.1289/EHP242

 Received: 1 October 2015